awslabs/aws-service-catalog-puppet/docs/source/puppet/sharing_a_portfolio.rst

 | This ensures isolation between hub and spoke - changes to products and versions in the hub will only be
   reflected in the spoke on the next puppet run.

 | ``products_copy_or_import: import`` setting will import (using the ``AssociateProductWithPortfolio`` Service Catalog API call) the product and
-  its provisioning artifacts from the hub portfolio with the same IDs as the spoke portfolio
+  its provisioning artifacts into the spoke from the hub portfolio with the same IDs as the hub portfolio.
-| There may be occasions where is it useful to have the same product ID in the spoke as in the hub -
+| This is useful for occasions where is it necessary to have the same product ID in the spoke as in the hub -
-  for example if changes to provisioning artifacts in the hub need to be instantly reflected in the spoke without a puppet run
+  for example if changes to provisioning artifacts in the hub need to be instantly reflected in the spoke without requiring a puppet run.

 How can I add an association?